Technigo/project-news-site/README.md

 # News Site

-Responsive site using css grids and css flexbox, with some css animations (no JS).
+Responsive news site using css grids and css flexbox, with some css animations (no JS).

-## The problem

-Biggest issues with the main layout, mainly with css grids.

-Solved it with primarily with youtube.
-Also deep-dived into how css grid actually works, did a lot of research.

-Also solved it with redoing the whole code from the beginning, and started with doing the responsive columns before doing the header and the footer.
-Did it backwards in the beginning, which was not a good idea.

-Planned using trello and a quick layout sketch on paper to make more logical how to use grids the best possible way.

-If I had more time, I would spend more time making the site and the code cleaner.

 ## View it live
 https://rautellin-news-site.netlify.com/

+## What I learned 🧠

+* Structure webpages using boxmodel
+* Layout webpages using CSS flexbox and CSS grid
+* Create responsive webpages for mobile, desktop and tablet

+## Requirements I reached 🧪

+* Used flexbox to layout the page.
+* Created a responsive design with the following views; Desktop 4 columns, tablet 2 columns, mobile 1 column.
+* Styled the page.
+* Site has a header, a main news article, a grid of news articles.

+## Stretch-goals I reached 🧘

+* Used CSS Grid as well
+* Used hover effects
+* Added a box shadow
+* Added CSS animations
+* Aligned the cards to the center of the page
+* Managed the pictures that came in different sizes and ratios to be displayed similar